 In addition, you are free to reincarnate as the Prophet or Saint of your choosing and endure soul-safe in that stout shelter with its personal exaltations, sins and agonies; through countless deaths, reincarnations and rebirths, until God decides to collect every soul once and for all.

-Walking around in the body of Jesus and seeing the world through His eyeballs, we’ll be soooo sorry for every wrong we’ve brought about during recent and prior lifetime, and grateful for any act of grace we’ve garnered in the past.
+Walking around in the body of Jesus and seeing the world through His eyeballs, we’ll be soooo sorry for every wrong we’ve brought about during recent and prior lifetimes, and grateful for any act of grace we’ve garnered in the past.
 Piety and kindness in this lifetime would be the best preparation for the after-death experience.
 Those who mess things up during this lifetime will have a worse experience of it, I assure you.

 The five rules of Islam, carried out in good faith and without bloody hands, would be an excellent preparation for this supreme challenge, as would any other pious lifestyle that valid religion encouraged.

 Let’s say you and I chose to disagree about our respective definitions of God.
 You’d stand on point A along this line of reasoning, (for example, “God does not exist.”)
-In this example, I would defend point B to the death, (“God is the clay figurine on my house altar”—just kidding).
+In this example, I would defend point B to the death, (“God is the clay figurine on my house altar” ― just kidding).

 We use spritzing brain-fat synapses to grasp our limited understanding of God, guttural human-meat grunts to convey it, and stylized black stains on chewed-up and desiccated plant fiber or digital pointillism on computer screens to memorialize it.
-No wonder our words are equally valid and meaningless.
-We might as well grunt exactly the same noise – or write the opposite of what we just read – for all the accuracy and truth they might reveal about the perfection, omnipotence and infinity that is God.
+No wonder our words are equally valid and just as meaningless.
+We might as well grunt exactly the same noise – or write the opposite of what we just read – for all the accuracy and truth they might reveal about the perfection, the omnipotence and the infinity that is God.